Heather/heather.github.io/src/posts/2015-03-27-Dependent Types.md

 The program + + * - / calculates the value 1.5
 ```

 Discover the difference...
 But it's small case.
 With thinking about types we can resolve a lot of common problems much faster.
-One of the great examples will be type providers in Idris [github](https://github.com/david-christiansen/idris-type-providers) [pdf](http://itu.dk/people/drc/pubs/dependent-type-providers.pdf)
+One of the great examples will be type providers in Idris [github](https://github.com/david-christiansen/idris-type-providers) [pdf](http://itu.dk/people/drc/pubs/dependent-type-providers.pdf) by David Christiansen